smartmobilefactory/SMF-Fastlane-Commons/commons/ios/smf_upload_to_testflight/README.md

 Upload the build to Testflight.
 ```
 smf_upload_to_testflight(
+    team_id: '', #Optional,  ID of your App Store Connect team which is by default 'development@smfhq.com'
-    username: '', #Optional, Apple ID Username which is by default automatically determined using the Appfile.
+    username: '', #Optional, Apple ID Username which is by default 'development@smfhq.com'.
     skip_waiting_for_build_processing: false #Optional, by default it is false.
 )
 ```